3 Reasons to Choose Community Solar

 Here’s some good news: When you enroll in community solar with a provider like IGS Energy, you’ll experience guaranteed savings.

 Unlike with rooftop solar, participating in community solar doesn’t involve up-front investment.
 And one of the greatest benefits of joining a community solar program is that nothing needs to be installed at your home.

 The enrollment process is simple and quick.
 Once enrolled in community solar, participants continue to receive their electric bill from their utility.

 As more people enroll in community solar, we'll see a range of economic benefits, including the creation of high-quality local jobs.
-Using community solar also helps make your community's electric grid more resilient — meaning there's a better chance of avoiding prolonged power outages.
+Taking part in community solar also helps make your community's electric grid more resilient — meaning there's a better chance of avoiding prolonged power outages.

-One way to flip the switch to a cleaner, greener energy future is through community solar.
-Solar power is renewable – meaning it doesn't result in the carbon emissions created when we consume fossil fuel-derived energy — and the investment in these projects supports the creation of future solar projects.
+Solar power is renewable, meaning it doesn't result in the carbon emissions produced when we consume fossil fuel-derived energy — and the investment in these community projects supports the creation of future solar projects in your region.